SAP-archive/abap-odata-smoke-test/README.md

 ## Support

-This project is provided "as-is", with no support or changes planned.
+This project is provided "as-is", but you are welcome to leave feedback or report bugs.
+Please note however, that the processing of submitted issues is done without commitment.

 ## License